Bhanudev/Joomla/Joomla Email /README.md

-Hi,
- This is a Basic Joomla Component.
+This is a Joomla Component For Managing Predefined Emails.
+The component is in its development stage.